sebastian-lapuschkin-sideprojects/raspberrypi/README.md

 Here I keep track of the setup and config steps on raspberry pi hardware in use at home

 ## OS
-Below setup is based on raspberry pi buster, with desktop, without recommended software.
+Below setup is based on [raspbian buster](https://www.raspberrypi.org/downloads/raspbian/), with desktop (without recommended software).

 ## Changing the hostname
 I like to name my hosts after bread (because good bread is awesome).
 My raspi4 will therefore be named `panino`.